galasa-dev/managers/README.md

 # Where can I get the latest release?

-Find out how to install the Galasa Eclipse plug-in from our [Installing the Galasa plug-in](https://galasa.dev/docs/getting-started/installing)] documentation.
+Find out how to install the Galasa Eclipse plug-in from our [Installing the Galasa plug-in](https://galasa.dev/docs/getting-started/installing) documentation.

-Other repositories are available via [GitHub](https://github.com/galasa-dev).
+Other Galasa repositories are available on [GitHub](https://github.com/galasa-dev).

 # Contributing